 While I was away in Byron Bay on retreat recently, I revisited my personal values.
-If you’ve never worked on your values, a great way to start is by creating a mind map.
+If you’ve never worked on your values, a fun way to define them is by creating a mind map.
 Grab a large sheet of paper and lots of coloured textas or pencils.
 Put on your favourite music and allow yourself plenty of uninterrupted time.
-You may even like to listen to a short guided meditation before you begin to put you in a relaxed and intuitive state of mind.
+You may like to listen to a guided meditation before you begin to make a connection with what really matters to you.

 What exactly are values?

-Note your top ten values on a piece of paper and on your mind map, write the word ‘Values’ in the centre of your page.
-Then create a branch for each of your individual values.
-As you complete this exercise, stay connected to your breath and your body – resist the urge to overthink your choices.
-It’s important to trust your instincts.
+Note your top ten values and on your mind map, write the word ‘Values’ in the centre of your page.
+Create a branch for each of your individual values.
+As you complete this exercise, try to resist the urge to overthink your choices and instead, simply trust your instincts.

-Add any other words that come into your mind
+Add any other words that come to mind

 Grouping your values

 Are you aligned with your values?

 Once you’ve refined your top values, check in with each of them and see if you’re currently living in alignment with those values.
 You might even want to give yourself a score out of ten as to how aligned you are with each value right now (with 10/10 being completely aligned).
-It’s important that you don’t use this as an opportunity to beat yourself up but rather, see this exercise as a starting point for creating meaningful change in your life, rather than an opportunity to be self-critical.
+See this as a starting point for creating meaningful change in your life, rather than an opportunity to be self-critical.

 Once your mind map is complete, choose at least one small action step you can take this week that will help you align with one of the values you’d like to focus on now.